skyrim-multiplayer/skymp/docs/skyrim_platform/features.md

 # DumpFunctions

 - SkyrimPlatform has built-in functionality that allows you to output information about game functions to the file `Data / Platform / Output / DumpFunctions.txt` (key combination 9 + O + L).
 The game pauses for a few seconds while DumpFunctions is running.

+# Unhandled exceptions

+- Unhandled JS exceptions will be logged to the console along with the call stack.
+- Raw Promise rejections are also output to the console.
+- Do not release plugins that have known bugs that are not handled.
+SkyrimPlatform performance is not guaranteed with unhandled exceptions.